 Background

-This document addresses the systematic description of peptide, protein, and small molecule identification and quantification data retrieved from a mass spectrometry-based experiment.
+This document addresses the systematic description of peptide, protein, and small molecule identification and quantification data retrieved from mass spectrometry (MS)-based experiments.
 A large number of software tools are available that analyze MS data and produce a variety of different output data formats.
 The HUPO Proteomics Standards Initiative (PSI) has developed several vendor-neutral data formats to overcome this heterogeneity of data formats for MS data.
 Currently, the PSI promotes the usage of three file formats to report an experiment’s data: mzML to store the pure MS data (i.e. the spectra and chromatograms), mzIdentML to store (poly)peptide identifications and potentially inferred protein identifications, and mzQuantML to store quantitative data associated with these results.
 All three of these formats are XML-based and require sophisticated software to access the stored data.

 While full, detailed representation of MS data including provenance is essential for researchers in the field, many downstream analysis use cases are only concerned with the results of the experiment in an easily accessible format.
 In addition, there is a trend for performing more integrated experimental workflows involving both proteomics and metabolomics data.
 Thus, the current lack of standardization in the field of metabolomics was taken into account in the development of the format presented here, and structures were developed that can report protein, peptide, and small molecule MS based data.